Rosi at The Beaumont

 La Môme at The Berkeley, Knightsbridge

-The French flagship was followed by an outpost in Monte Carlo in 2022, before a long-awaited launch in London this month.
-With the original having regularly hosted movie stars and dignitaries, La Môme London will be imbued with the same stylish vibe as its European sisters thanks to design by award-winning interior architect Samy Chams.
+The French flagship was followed by an outpost in Monte Carlo in 2022, before a long-awaited launch in London in February.
+With the original having regularly hosted movie stars and dignitaries, La Môme London has been imbued with the same stylish vibe as its European sisters thanks to design by award-winning interior architect Samy Chams.
 On the menu, expect quintessential Mediterranean dishes with a taste of Provence and Italy, prepared in front of guests – from the snipping of thyme into olive oil to deboning a whole wild fish of the day, flame grilled and ready to be shared – while cocktails and digestifs promise plenty of tableside theatrics.
 This is not one to miss.

 Address: The Berkeley, Wilton Place, SW1X 7RL